fernandezvara/certsfor/docs/commands.md

 **Usage:** `cfd configfile`

-By default, the tool comes configured with sane defaults to start working, so there is not configuration file needed.
-If you are a solo developer probably you won't need to change anything.
+By default, the tool comes configured with sane defaults to start working.
+If you are a solo developer probably, creating a configuration file won't be needed.

 Default configuration file is `$HOME/.cfd/config.yaml` and default database will be created on `$HOME/.cfd/db`.
 You can use other configuration file by using the global flag `--config`.